 Connection NOT Perfection

-Years ago I was struggling as a new mom – learning to cultivate the rituals, traditions and values that would create my own family culture.
-I didn’t have much practice sorting out what mattered to me and my little family, and what was just other people’s expectations, not be something that would feed our souls.
-I would run myself ragged trying to please everyone, and our connections would suffer because of my stress.
+Years ago, I was struggling as a new mom – learning to cultivate the rituals, traditions, and values that would create my own family culture.
+I didn’t have much practice sorting out what mattered to me and my little family.
+It was hard to see what was just other people’s expectations, not something that would feed our souls.
+I would run myself ragged, trying to please everyone, and our connections would suffer because of my stress.

 Connection: